Learning on the go with APNA online learning

 The education comprises of two online learning modules:

-- Chronic disease management (2hrs) – Providing an understanding of chronic disease management in Australia and how nurses and Aboriginal and Torres Strait Islander Primary Health Workers can play a vital role.
+- Chronic disease management (2hrs) – Providing an understanding of chronic disease management in Australia and how nurses and Aboriginal and/or Torres Strait Islander Primary Health Workers can play a vital role.

 Practice nurses are the leaders of chronic disease management in primary care.
 By growing their understanding and scope of practice in the primary care space, these courses help them best support veterans’ self-management, goals of care and coordinate an effective team approach.